afcarl/procgraph/docs/source/pgdoc.rst

 Block ``constant``
 ------------------------------------------------------------
-Creates a numerical constant that never changes.
+Output a numerical constant that never changes.

 Example: ::